JulienBreux/b3x.dev/content/posts/go-print-struct/index.md

 +++
-title = 'How to print a struct in Go?' date = 2024-06-25T22:33:05+02:00 draft = false tags = ['struct', 'print']
+title = 'Go, how to print a struct?' date = 2024-06-25T22:33:05+02:00 draft = false tags = ['struct', 'print']